-i. when an allegation is made that an individual involved in Scouting has behaved in a way that may be considered a breach of the The Scouts Safeguarding Policy Statement and/or the Code of conduct set out in the Yellow Card:
+i. when an allegation is made that an individual involved in Scouting has behaved in a way that may be considered a breach of the The Scouts Safeguarding Policy Statement and/or the Code of conduct set out in the Yellow Card;

 - ii.
 When a concern is raised in regards to an individual involved in Scouting that may suggest that they are unsuitable to be in a Position of Trust with young people; - iii.
 When a concern is raised in regards to an individual that may impact their suitability to work with young people - iv.
 Where information is received from a statutory agency in regard to concerns raised about an individual involved in Scouting. - b.
 Where at the point of referral to the safeguarding team there is; - i.
 Insufficient information to make a decision to suspend or not - ii.
 Disputed information to make a clear decision - iii.
 Inconsistent information to make a decision to suspend or not - In such circumstances the Safeguarding Team in consultation with the relevant Commissioner will agree that the individual should Stay-Away from all Scouting activities for a period of two weeks.
 The following processes must occur; - i.
 A National Safeguarding Operations Manager must agree the Stay-Away - ii.
 The terms of the Stay-Away must be sent in writing to the individual - iii.
 The individual will be offered a liaison person to act as a support for them. - d.
-At the end of the two week Stay-Away the safeguarding team in consultation with the relevant Commissioner, must make a decision in regard to progressing the enquiry and ending the Stay-Away
+At the end of the two week Stay-Away the safeguarding team must make a decision in regard to progressing the enquiry by extending the Stay-Away for a further two weeks or ending the Stay-Away in consultation with the responsible Commissioner.
+A Stay-Away cannot extend beyond four weeks.